paboAYUSHI/90daysOfCODE/README.md

   By Graph representation, we simply mean the technique which is to be used in order to store some graph into the computer's memory.
   In sequential representation, we use adjacency matrix to store the mapping represented by vertices and edges.
 In adjacency matrix, the rows and columns are represented by the graph vertices.
 A graph having n vertices, will have a dimension n x n
   An entry Mij in the adjacency matrix representation of an undirected graph G will be 1 if there exists an edge between Vi and Vj.
+  There exists different adjacency matrices for the directed and undirected graph.
+In directed graph, an entry Aij will be 1 only when there is an edge directed from Vi to Vj.